Quran oath controversy of the 110th United States Congress: Ceremonial reenactment

 After the members of the 110th House of Representatives were sworn in en masse, Ellison was the first Representative scheduled to have his picture taken with the new Speaker of the House Nancy Pelosi.
-Though the Library of Congress is directly across the street from the Capitol, Thomas Jefferson's Qur'an took fifteen minutes to arrive as it was brought through "a long, winding underground route via tunnels ... to protect the Quran from the elements".
-Once inside the Capitol, the Qur'an was placed in a rectangular box, and handled with a green felt wrapper when guards ran the book through security x-ray machines.
+Though the Library of Congress is directly across the street from the Capitol, Thomas Jefferson's Quran took fifteen minutes to arrive as it was brought through "a long, winding underground route via tunnels ... to protect the Quran from the elements".
+Once inside the Capitol, the Quran was placed in a rectangular box, and handled with a green felt wrapper when guards ran the book through security x-ray machines.

 Ellison was impressed by the two-volume set, saying "Look at that.
 That's something else.
 Oh my God.
 This is great."
 A few minutes later, Nancy Pelosi arrived and photos of a ceremonial reenactment oath were taken.
 There were so many of Ellison's family in attendance that the ceremony was done in two takes.
 Among his family was his mother Clida Ellison who thought that the controversy had a positive effect, "because many people in America are going to learn what the diversity of America is all about".
 Clida Ellison noted that she is a practicing Roman Catholic who goes to Mass every day.
 Ellison expressed his satisfaction that the controversy was behind him:

 It was good, we did it, it's over, and now it's time to get down to business ... maybe we don't have to talk about it so much anymore.
 Not that I'm complaining, but the pressing issues the country is facing are just a little bit more on my mind right now.